 This is one of the most important requirements you need to demonstrate to the Home office to obtain a Student visa and enter the UK.
-Below will explain in detail documentary evidence needed and the conditions attached to them.
+Below we will explain the financial requirements for UK student visa in detail, documentary evidence needed and the conditions attached to them.

 You need to demonstrate you have sufficient funds to maintain yourself in the UK without any financial pressure and also pay your fees.
+This is the first step that you have to fulfil in order to meet the UK student visa financial requirements.
+That’s right.
 You need to demonstrate the following amounts maintained for 28 days in your bank account or your parent’s bank account or joint account with anyone.
-The financial requirements have changed from December 1 2020 as new immigration rules were introduced.
+The financial requirements for UK student visas have changed from December 1 2020 as new immigration rules were introduced.

 |Location||Maintenance + outstanding fees||In Country – Making application in the UK|